 In the above example, press “y” and then press enter.
 You may need to do this multiple times during installation.

-7. The Raspberry Pi will automatically restart when the installation is complete.
+7. The Raspberry Pi needs to be rebooted once the installation is complete.

 8. Now when the Raspberry pi is powered down, stack the Grove Pi on top of the Raspberry Pi.
 Ensure that the pins are properly connected before powering the Raspberry Pi.